Muideen7/Crash-Courses/README.md

 # Crash Course Name

-Welcome to the Crash Course on all things F!rontend This crash course is designed to provide a quick and focused introduction to Frontend Web development.
+Welcome to the Crash Course on all things Frontend This crash course is designed to provide a quick and focused introduction to Frontend Web development.
 Whether you're a beginner looking to learn the basics or someone with some experience looking for a refresher, this crash course is for you.

 ## Table of Contents